Albert Salomon Anselm von Rothschild: Personal life

 In December 1887, Albert and his wife were given the right to be presented at Court, the first time such a privilege had been granted in Austria to Jews.

+Rothschild died in Vienna on 11 February 1911 and was interred next to his wife and their six-year-old daughter Charlotte in the city's Zentralfriedhof.
+His eldest son, Georg, and youngest son, Oskar, were also buried in the Zentralfriedhof.

+Legacy

-Albert continued the family's involvement in the arts and with philanthropic projects.
-He was a chess patron who helped to finance the Vienna tournaments of 1873, 1882, 1898, 1903 (Gambit) and 1908.
-He was also President of the Vienna Chess Association 1872-1883 and a strong amateur player.
-He took a special interest in institutions that provided assistance to Jewish artists and musicians.
-Following his wife's death in 1892 at the age of thirty-four, in her memory Albert von Rothschild built the Bettina Frauenspital (Bettina Hospital for Women) and a Bettina Rothschild begonia was named for her.
+Following his wife's death in 1892 at the age of thirty-four, Rothschild donated 500,000 guilders to build the Bettina Frauenspital (Bettina Hospital for Women) in her memory and a Bettina Rothschild begonia was named for her.
 The Austrian astronomer Johann Palisa named the large Main belt asteroid he discovered in 1885 the 250 Bettina in her honor as a benefactor of the Vienna Observatory.